Paul Ruiz and Earl Van Denton: Prior convictions and escape

 The two escapees, 29-year-old Paul Ruiz and 27-year-old Earl Van Denton, were incarcerated at the Oklahoma State Penitentiary, where they were both serving life sentences for different crimes.
 In the case of Ruiz, in July 1976, he robbed a liquor store in Custer County, and was thus found guilty of robbery with firearm and sentenced to life in prison.
 As for Denton, he and another man named Paul Mayabb were both convicted of the 1970 murder of William "Willie" Droke on October 1, 1975; Denton had reportedly killed Droke in a motel room by beating him unconscious with a bottle and telephone receiver before fatally beating him with a shovel.
 Denton and Mayabb were both sentenced to life imprisonment for the murder, although Mayabb's life term was commuted to 50 years by the Oklahoma Pardon and Parole Board in 1979.

-On that fateful day, Ruiz, Denton and 18 other inmates were tasked with tearing down a brick factory near the prison when the both of them, together with a third prisoner named Elmer Finin (who was serving life for second-degree murder), decided to escape.
+Ruiz, Denton and 18 other inmates were tasked with tearing down a brick factory near the prison when the both of them, together with a third prisoner named Elmer Finin (who was serving life for second-degree murder), decided to escape.
 When lunchtime arrived for the inmates, they were all placed in a nearby empty building to have their lunch.
 The door to the building was left unguarded, and the trio took the opportunity to flee the building.

 Subsequently, the trio went their separate ways, with Ruiz and Denton remaining together during their escape while Finin went another way alone.
 Four months after he escaped, Finin, who worked at a local service station after the prison break, was arrested in Hot Springs on October 31, 1977.
 Finin was sent back to the Oklahoma State Penitentiary to continue serving his sentence, and he died in prison four years later on October 21, 1981.